maxloopinmok/weekly-report/10 - 2023 Monday October 9 to Sunday October 15.md

 - Learn more from the Udemy course "Python for Computer Vision with OpenCV and Deep Learning"
 - Learn more from the Udemy course "PyTorch Ultimate 2023: From Basics to Cutting-Edge"
 - Review selected books for further readings

+# Upcoming Schedule
+- TADM Level 3 DNI on 16 Oct 2023 (Mon) at 2.30 pm

 # Upcoming Medical Appointments
 - Wednesday 01 November 2023 11.15am Rehabilitative Services @ CGH